by Thomas Mejtoft, PhD

 How to cite screenshots

-When taking screenshots (or using other content), the first rule is to follow the policies and guidelines for the website, software, or company of which you are taking the screenshot.
-The policies differ a lot and must be read carefully.
+When taking screenshots (or using other content), the first rule is to follow the policies and guidelines for the website, software, or company of which you are taking the screenshot (if such policy exist).
+The policies differ a lot between different companies and must be read carefully.
 Most major companies have policies regarding the use of screenshots and other content from their applications or web.
 Examples are Google, Microsoft, and Electronic Arts.
 Depending on the specific use, there might, in some cases, also be necessary to gain permission to use a screenshot based on policies and guidelines.

 Citing and using screenshots from the Internet in your work